runconvert-logo

 A: Yes, you can convert a textbook with images into ePub format!
 However, be aware that while text formatting will carry over nicely, some complex images or diagrams may not always look perfect in the ePub format.

-Q: Can I convert a PDF to a reflowable eBook?
+Q: Can I convert an ebook to audio format?

-Q: What’s the best ebook format for a professional ebook?
+Q: What is the best eBook format for academic papers?

 What is TCR (Psion Text)?